Who is Greatest

 The 12 Gathered

 To answer their question about who is greatest, Jesus calls together the twelve disciples.
 This action is the parable’s way of calling attention to the twelve patriarchs, Abraham’s great grand kids.
 After Abraham, their births are the next main event in the Bible’s original chronology.
-This happened while Jacob’ was in Laban’s service in the 20 years 9001 AA through 9020 AA.
+As explained in an earlier article, this happened while Jacob’ was in Laban’s service in the 20 years from 9001 AA through 9020 AA.

 Eventually, Joseph, was the greatest in his generation when he was made Prime Ministry of ancient Egypt.
 (About 9040 AA.)
-Because of Reuben’s sin, Joseph also inherited Abraham’s right of first born, as well as the ’great nation’ promise given to Abraham in the Abrahamic covenant.
+Because of Reuben’s sin, Joseph also inherited Abraham’s right of first born, as well as the ’great nation’ promise given to Abraham.

 Notice, though, the role of Joseph relative to the rest of the family.
 Joseph knew he was their servant and did all he could to provide for the needs of the rest of his family.
 He was both greatest and least.